Vasili Mitrokhin

-Vasili Nikitich Mitrokhin (Васи́лий Ники́тич Митро́хин; March 3, 1922 – January 23, 2004) was an archivist for the Soviet Union's foreign intelligence service, the First Chief Directorate of the KGB, who defected to the United Kingdom in 1992.
-Mitrokhin first offered his material to the US' Central Intelligence Agency (CIA) in Latvia but they rejected it as possible fakes.
-After that, he resorted to the UK's MI6 which arranged his defection from Russia.
+Vasiliy Nikitich Mitrokhin (Василий Никитич Митрохин; March 3, 1922 – January 23, 2004), also known as Vasili Mitrokhin, was an archivist for the Soviet Union's foreign intelligence service, the First Chief Directorate of the KGB, who defected to the United Kingdom in 1992.
+Mitrokhin first offered his material to the U.S. Central Intelligence Agency (CIA) in Latvia, but they rejected it as possible fakes.
+Afterwards, he resorted to the UK's MI6 which arranged his defection from Russia.
 These notes became known as the Mitrokhin Archive.

-He was co-author with Christopher Andrew of The Mitrokhin Archive: The KGB in Europe and the West, a massive account of Soviet intelligence operations based on copies of material from the archive.
+Mitrokhin was co-author with Christopher Andrew of The Mitrokhin Archive: The KGB in Europe and the West, a massive account of Soviet intelligence operations based on copies of material from the archive.
 The second volume, The Mitrokhin Archive II: The KGB in the World, was published in 2005, soon after Mitrokhin's death.

-Education
+Early life and education

 Mitrokhin was born in Yurasovo, in Central Russia, Ryazan Oblast, Russian SFSR.
 After leaving school, he entered artillery school, then attended university in Kazakh SSR, graduating with degrees in history and law.

 Career

 Military

-Towards the end of the second World War, Mitrokhin took a job in the prosecutor's office in Kharkiv in the Ukrainian SSR.
+Towards the end of the World War II, Mitrokhin took a job in the prosecutor's office in Kharkiv in the Ukrainian SSR.
 He entered the MGB as a foreign intelligence officer in 1948.
 His first foreign posting was in 1952.
 During the 1950s, he served on various undercover assignments overseas.
 In 1956, for example, he accompanied the Soviet team to the Olympic Games in Australia.
-Later that year, however, after he had apparently mishandled an operational assignment, he was moved from operational duties to the archives of the KGB's First Chief Directorate and told he would never work in the field again.
+Later that year, after he had apparently mishandled an operational assignment, he was moved from operational duties to the archives of the KGB's First Chief Directorate and told he would never work in the field again.

 Disillusionment

-Mitrokhin sometimes dated the beginnings of his disillusionment to Nikita Khrushchev's famous speech to the Communist Party of the Soviet Union congress denouncing Joseph Stalin, though it seems he may have been harbouring doubts for some time before that.
-For years, he had listened to broadcasts on the BBC and Voice of America, noting the gulf between their reports and party propaganda.

-However, when he began looking into the archives, he claimed to have been shocked by what he discovered about the KGB's systematic repression of the Soviet people.
-"I could not believe such evil", he recalled.
-"It was all planned, prepared, thought out in advance.
+Mitrokhin has dated the beginnings of his disillusionment to Nikita Khrushchev's famous speech to the Communist Party of the Soviet Union congress denouncing Joseph Stalin, though it seems he may have been harbouring doubts for some time before that.
+For years, he had listened to broadcasts on the BBC and Voice of America, noting the gulf between their reports and party propaganda; however, when he began looking into the archives, he claimed to have been shocked by what he discovered about the KGB's systematic repression of the Soviet people.
+He recalled, "I could not believe such evil.
+It was all planned, prepared, thought out in advance.
 It was a terrible shock when I read things."
 Between 1972 and 1984, he supervised the move of the archive of the First Chief Directorate from the Lubyanka to the new KGB headquarters at Yasenevo.
 While doing so, he made handwritten copies and immensely detailed notes of documents from the archive.
 He retired in 1985.